mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - chiphead: n.
 A junkie addicted to BTLs
 - chip truth: n.
 A fact or honest statement.
 - chipped: adj.
 Senses, skills, reflexes, muscles, and so on, enhanced by cyberware.
 - chop shop: n.
-An unlicensed body shop.
+An unlicensed Stamina shop.
 - chrome: n.
 External cyberware.
 - chummer n.
 Friend, used in the same sense as “pal” or “buddy.”
 - cleaner: n.
 An assassin (or team) used to eliminate all traces of a mission, including the participants.